Andhra Pradesh Lokayukta

-A Lokayukta of the state is appointed to office by the state Governor after consulting the committee consisting of State Chief Minister, Speaker of Legislative Assembly, Leader of Opposition, Chairman of Legislative Council and Leader of Opposition of Legislative Council and will serve the period of five years.
+A Lokayukta of the state is appointed to office by the state Governor after consulting a committee consisting of State Chief Minister, Speaker of Legislative Assembly, Leader of Opposition, Chairman of Legislative Council and Leader of Opposition of Legislative Council and will serve the period of five years.

 History and administration

-The institution of Lokayukta has been set up in the state of Andhra Pradesh in 1983. through its Lokayukta Act.
+The institution of Lokayukta was set up in the state of Andhra Pradesh in 1983. through its Lokayukta Act.

 In 2014 Andhra Pradesh was bifurcated into two states, Andhra Pradesh and Telangana.

-The Assembly of the new state of Andhra Pradesh approved that in addition to only serving Chief Justices or sitting judges even retired Chief Justices or retired Justices can be considered to be eligible for appointment for the position as the State Lokayukta.
-This was done by passing the amended Andhra Pradesh Lokayukta Amendment Bill,2019.
+The Assembly of the new state of Andhra Pradesh approved that in addition to only serving Chief Justices or sitting judges even retired Chief Justices or retired Justices can be considered eligible for appointment as the State Lokayukta.
+This was done by passing the amended Andhra Pradesh Lokayukta Amendment Bill, 2019.